Tutorial on the Snowcat❄🐱 Type Checker

 We have not discussed type aliases, which are a more advanced feature of the type checker.
 To learn about type aliases, see HOWTO on writing type annotations.

-If you are experiencing a problem with Snowcat, feel free to open an issue or drop us a message on Zulip chat.
+If you are experiencing a problem with Snowcat, feel free to open an issue or drop us a message on Discourse.